-I have writtenotherarticles about the link between COVID-19 and diabetes, and now a new study has been published that shows an increase in new diagnoses of type 1 diabetes among children at one institution.
-Although it only included data from one healthcare institution, it represents more troubling data that COVID-19 may be closely linked to new cases of type 1 diabetes.
+I have written other articles about the link between COVID-19 and diabetes, and now a new study has been published that shows an increase in new diagnoses of pediatric type 1 diabetes at one institution.
+Although it only included data… Read More »New pediatric diabetes cases spiked during COVID-19 pandemic

 On 30 December 2021, the Centers for Disease Protection and Control (CDC) released two studies on COVID-19 vaccine safety for 5-11-year-olds that showed that there were few serious safety issues and showed that the vaccines prevented serious illness and hospitalization.

 These two studies provide strong evidence for COVID-19 vaccine safety and effectiveness for children and should provide confidence for parents to make sure their children get the vaccine.

 This post will examine these peer-reviewed articles and pull out the key data for the reader.Read More »COVID vaccine safety and effectiveness for 5-11-year-olds